Overwatch 2 Best Settings for Max FPS

 You don’t want this to be set as off, you need to be able to see the shadows of your enemies (in corners, and on buildings, etc).

 Medium is the best graphics setting for spotting enemies and getting FPS.
-The perfect balance.
+The perfect balance between the two.
+If you have a good GPU then set it to high.

 You can set it to low if your game is lagging.

 You do not want the extra effects.
-Effects are already visible in the low settings.
+All skill Effects are already visible in the low settings.
+No point in setting it anything else then low.

-The lighting effects can be rather distracting.
+The lighting effects can be rather distracting in Overwatch 2.
 Best to just turn this off and enjoy the added performance and FPS boost.

 Lower is better.
 You will have fewer distractions and onscreen effects in-game.
-Keeping it as low as possible is best for max performance in Overwatch
+Keeping it as low as possible is best for maximum performance in Overwatch 2

 This setting changes the quality of in-game screenshots.
 Though, it does not impact FPS, so you can set it however you like.

-This setting adds more depth to light and shadows in Overwatch.
-And, it affects FPS so by turning it off you will increase your FPS in overwatch by quite a bit.
+This setting adds more depth to light and shadows in Overwatch 2.
+However, it affects FPS by quite a bit.
+So unless you have a high-end GPU you need to turn it off.
+It will increase your FPS in Overwatch 2 by quite a bit.

 Congratulations!
-You have successfully optimized Overwatch graphics and performance settings to get you the best FPS.
+You have successfully optimized Overwatch 2 graphics settings to get you the best FPS possible in Overwatch 2.

-If you do find more settings and ways to boost FPS in Overwatch do let me know.
+If you do find more settings and ways to boost FPS in Overwatch 2 do let me know in the comments below.
 I would be happy to add them to the list.
-And, you can also try to optimize windows 10 to get better FPS in Overwatch.
+And, you can also try to optimize Windows 10 to get better FPS in Overwatch.

 See you in-game!